 The da Vinci Mini Wireless 3D printer is the smallest and cheapest of the da Vinci series of printers but it will not run out of ways to impress you.
 Nevertheless, the 5.9″x5.9″x5.9″ build plate is sufficient to handle larger and finer prints.
 The manufacturer of this printer, XYZPrinting, even allows you to upgrade to their hardened steel nozzles that will enable you to print more intricate stuff by using metallic or carbon PLA filaments.

 This is one printer I would highly recommend to 3D printing beginners and here is why.
 For starters, the printing process has been minimized to just a single button.
-And then there is the colored LED display that shows the printing status.
+And then there is the coloured LED display that shows the printing status.
 Moreover, the calibration process is automated and therefore requires no skill.
 Also, the CAD and Slicing software that comes with the printer has an easy to use UI to guide you through printing.

-The XYZMaker 3D modeling design software is available for free download and allows you to get creative as you design your own print models.
+The XYZMaker 3D modelling design software is available for free download and allows you to get creative as you design your own print models.
 I should also mention that the da Vinci printer has wireless capabilities and can, therefore, be connected to your home network for easy sharing and printing.

 Also included in the packaging is a 3D eBook to get you acquainted to 3D printing.
 Purchasing this printer will give you access to their over 30 ready to teach online lessons and an online community of like-minded designers who were generous enough to share over 3000 print models that you can download for free.